charbj/wiggle/README.md

 1. [Setup & installation](https://youtu.be/y99k88MszrY)

 ## Dependencies
-* UCSF ChimeraX 1.3 (not currently comptatible with version 1.4, should work on versions below 1.3 but not tested).
+* UCSF ChimeraX 1.3 (Try `git checkout wiggle_0.2.2X1.4` for ChimeraX 1.4; Should work on versions below 1.3 but not tested).
 * CryoSPARC and cryoDRGN functionality depends on a CUDA accelerated GPU.
 CPU can work in principal, although it's quite slow and not currently implemented.
 * The following pip-installable packaged:
   * cupy_cuda100 - !!
 Important that this matches your CUDA version.
 Here CUDA 10.0